Health and wellbeing though universal WASH services

 Sustainable groundwater

-Groundwater accounts for 30% of earth’s freshwater resources.
-It collects under the earth’s surface, filling porous spaces in soil, rocks and sediments.
+Groundwater accounts for 30% of Earth’s freshwater resources.
+It collects under the Earth’s surface, filling porous spaces in soil, rocks and sediments.
 We drill into these spaces to access the water for domestic, agricultural and industrial water supplies.
 Groundwater is replenished by rain and snow melts and is becoming more and more important for regions experiencing water scarcity as surface waters dry up.
 This said, it is a finite resource that needs sustainable and effective management which can be improved through research, policy and developing technical capacity.

 Many rural communities in semi-arid areas experience highly seasonal rainfall which is mostly lost as run-off.
 As the dry season progresses their water sources dry up and they have to travel further to collect water which often has poor water quality.
 By retaining water and encouraging aquifer recharge, water sources can remain sustainable throughout the dry season.
 We are seeking to understand the water balance and quality implications of these systems.

 Current research is focussing on groundwater vulnerability in coastal and dry-land regions.
-We are interested in assessing both the physical and social systems to improve water security for rural and rapidly growing communities by influencing policy and decision-making.
+We are interested in assessing both the physical and social systems to improve water security for rural and rapidly growing communities by influencing policy and decision making.

 Improving the institutional functioning of the sector

 The sustainable provision of water and sanitation services require effective institutional systems that facilitate ongoing service delivery, management and financing at appropriate scales.
-We are seeking to better understand the characteristics of such systems, and to examine how and why they may emerge in particular operating contexts.Through working with utilities establishing new systems for non-sewered sanitation we are trying to understand the drivers and barriers at the institutional level for delivery of safe sanitation services.
+We are seeking to better understand the characteristics of such systems, and to examine how and why they may emerge in particular operating contexts.
+Through working with utilities establishing new systems for non-sewered sanitation we are trying to understand the drivers and barriers at the institutional level for delivery of safe sanitation services.

 Reducing exposure to faecal pathogens

 The sanitation development imperative is predicated in part upon the rational hypothesis that a safely managed sanitation system will substantially reduce exposure to human faecal pathogens and therefore will reduce excreta-related disease.
 In practice, quantifiable health impact resulting from sanitation interventions is elusive, probably because of incomplete achievement of a hygienic living environment in most low income community settings, in particular where livestock share domestic space.
-We are interested in the development of new, practical tools and products which will, at a household level, help mothers keep their children healthy. but aAt a higher level we are interested in developing new approaches which use readily-available spatial information to map faecal flows and identify information help planners and will help decision-makers with the identification identify hotof hot spots of faecal contamination in neighbourhoods as a precursor to prioritised decision-making.
+We are interested in the development of new, practical tools and products which will, at a household level, help mothers keep their children healthy.
+At a higher level, we are interested in developing new approaches which use readily-available spatial information to map faecal flows and identify information that will help planners and decision-makers with the identification of hot spots of faecal contamination in neighbourhoods as a precursor to prioritised decision making.

 Using fundamental research to inform development of new and existing water and sanitation technologies

 It is important to understand the science of new and existing sanitation and water resource technologies on a fundamental level in order to continue their innovative development.
-In the soil and water chemistry laboratories at Cranfield University we are applying rigorous scientific testing to analyse how environmental, geogenic, and anthropogenic factors influence the underlying biological, chemical and physical processes in sanitation and water systems.
-Advanced chemical analysis of field samples and exploration of contaminant migration and dissolved-solid interface interactions using column and batch experiments improves our understanding of site characteristics to maximize the efficiency and effectiveness of water resource development and contamination management.
+In the soil and water chemistry laboratories at Cranfield University we are applying rigorous scientific testing to analyse how environmental, geogenic and anthropogenic factors influence the underlying biological, chemical and physical processes in sanitation and water systems.
+Advanced chemical analysis of field samples and exploration of contaminant migration and dissolved-solid interface interactions using column and batch experiments improves our understanding of site characteristics to maximise the efficiency and effectiveness of water resource development and contamination management.

 Hazard assessment and climate change

 We are working to identify and understand the dynamics and effects of rising challenges in the fields of water and sanitation.
-Emerging contaminants are an increasing area of concern, and we are examining how behaviour and practice of water users influences exposure to emerging contaminants, and how these behaviours affect our ability to mitigate the effects of said exposure.
-Climate change also poses new challenges of particular interest within the WASH community, because of the increased risk of droughts and floods, both of which dramatically impact water quality, safety, and availability.
-These issues of water security haveserious implications for the livelihoods of rural subsistence farmers, and we are mapping vulnerabilities and innovative pathways of water use among households to improve the resilience of communities to climate risk.
+Emerging contaminants are an increasing area of concern, and we are examining how behaviour and practice of water users influence exposure to emerging contaminants, and how these behaviours affect our ability to mitigate the effects of said exposure.
+Climate change also poses new challenges of particular interest within the WASH community, because of the increased risk of droughts and floods, both of which dramatically impact water quality, safety and availability.
+These issues of water security have serious implications for the livelihoods of rural subsistence farmers, and we are mapping vulnerabilities and innovative pathways of water use among households to improve the resilience of communities to climate risk.
 Our work focuses on developing novel methods and conceptual frameworks for assessing environmental sustainability and resilience in WASH programmes.

 Circular economy